aderras/nyc-lst-ndvi/readme.md

 of the LST and NDVI within every HOLC boundary and save the results to a CSV file, `summary_stats/stats_lst_LANDSAT-IDENTIFIER.csv`.
 For every Landsat file, we end up with a set of mean pixels, median pixels, etc, associated with every HOLC boundary.
 Each boundary forms a row in the exported summary statistics file.

-We additionally compute aggregate summary statistics.
+We additionally compute aggregate summary statistics using four different methods, each of which is described in the notebook `00-notebooks/4_summary-statistics.ipynb`.

 For every Landsat file, we compute the mean of the medians for each HOLC grade, along with the mean of the means, mean of the minima, etc. Results are stored as a row in the aggregated statistics file in `summary_stats_agg/lst_mean_stats_combined.csv` and `summary_stats_agg/ndvi_mean_stats_combined.csv`

-## Data
+## 2. Data

 LST and NDVI are computed using raw data from Landsats 5 and 8.
 The raw data is available from the USGS, and the scenes used are listed in [Table 1](#landsatids).
-Data sources, data types, and naming conventions for the raw and processed data are shown in [Tables 2](#raw-data) and [3](#processed-data).
+Data sources, data types, and naming conventions for the raw and processed data are shown in [Tables 2](#raw-data) and [3](# processed-data).
 All data is stored in the `02-data/` folder of the project.
 All folders referred to below are with respect to this one.

 ### Table 1: Landsat scenes used <a id="landsatids"></a>

-A total of 113 Landsat scenes fit the search criteria.
+A total of 114 Landsat scenes fit the search criteria.
 Their identifiers are stored in `scene-search/scene_c1_l1_displayIDs"` and are listed in the following table.

 | Landsat IDs |
 |------------------------------------------|